 D-DNP for protein NMR

-Nuclear magnetic resonance (NMR) spectroscopy is currently the only high-resolution method for the elucidation of structural dynamic of proteins and nucleic acids in solution.
-We apply dissolution dynamic nuclear polarization (D-DNP) to improve NMR of proteins — a method coined HYPEX (hyperpolarization exchange spectroscopy) where hyperpolarized aqueous buffer boosts NMR signals by several orders of magnitude.
-HYPEX NMR enables time-resolved studies of macromolecules under physiologically relevant conditions and allows the determination of interaction kinetics.
+Nuclear magnetic resonance (NMR) spectroscopy presently stands as the sole high-resolution technique for deciphering the structural dynamics of proteins and nucleic acids in solution.
+Our strategy involves the implementation of dissolution dynamic nuclear polarization (D-DNP) to enhance NMR investigations of proteins.
+This methodology has been coined as HYPEX (hyperpolarization exchange spectroscopy), wherein a hyperpolarized aqueous buffer serves to amplify NMR signals by multiple orders of magnitude.
+The utilization of HYPEX NMR facilitates time-resolved examinations of macromolecules within conditions that mimic physiological settings, thereby enabling the precise determination of interaction kinetics.

 Integrative Magnetic Resonance